 Chills or sweats

 Smoking may weaken the lungs' ability to fight off infection, and as a result, smokers may experience chronic cough and colds of longer duration or increased severity.
 Stress and any resulting lack of sleep, exercise, or healthy eating may also affect your body's ability to defend itself.
 Stress-reduction therapies, such as aerobic exercise, meditation, yoga, and tai-chi, could help boost your energy levels and immune response.
 Regular exercise and rest may also be of some benefit.
-Check out the Related Q&As below for specifics and additional ideas.
+Check out the related Q&As for specifics and additional ideas.
 This may also be a convenient time to consider kicking your smoking habit.
-If you're interested in quitting smoking, and you're also a Columbia student, you can contact the Columbia Tobacco Cessation Program.

 Other ways you might be able to fend off future illnesses include:

 - Get vaccinated!
 Many pharmacies and health clinics offer flu shots when fall and winter roll around, so check around to find the closest shot spot.